Frequently Asked Questions

 Human Rights Commission acknowledged benefits for veterans and police and urged the police department to treat this as the lowest priority of law enforcement

-Maybe.
+It depends.
 Not all forms of "legalization" are positive.
-For example, a system under Question Four that models Oregon's system would steer a lot of use into an underground facilitation space where there are scam artists and spiritual narcissists who take advantage of people.
+For example, Oregon and Colorado's legalization systems steer a lot of use into an underground facilitation space where there are scam artists and spiritual narcissists who take advantage of people.
+This is because the legal services themselves are extremely expensive.

 There is more than enough research to know that criminalizing these plants and criminalizing substance use more broadly is a failed public health strategy that makes unsafe use more likely.
 And psychedelics have proven benefits for relieving mental health issues, particularly when combined with life coaching, counseling, and talk therapy after an experience.
 A meta-analysis from two decades of clinical trials concluded that these plants have statistically significant effects for treating depression and PTSD (PubMed).